Year 6: Blog items

 • Counting:

-• This week we have been counting in decimal steps of 8, 80 and 800 Try to do the same out loud or with paper.
+• This week we have been counting in steps of 8, 80 and 800 Try to do the same out loud or with paper.

 • Draw a line with some marks on it like I do in class.
 You could write the numbers as you count up or down, then double check it to make sure you have said the correct numbers.